- British Columbia proves place on world wine stagePosted 11 hours ago

 Harry McWatters poses with Bill Barisoff, British Columbia’s Speaker of the House, after the pinning of his Queen’s Diamond Jubilee Medal on Dec.
 14, 2012.

-Harry McWatters, who helped establish the modern wine industry in British Columbia, has been presented Canada’s Diamond Jubilee Medal.
+Harry McWatters, who helped grow the British Columbia wine industry, has been presented Canada’s Diamond Jubilee Medal.

 Recipients of medals, created to commemorate Queen Elizabeth’s 60th anniversary on the throne of Canada, were selected “for their contributions to their community as well as their contributions to the Province of British Columbia and to Canada,” according to Bill Barisoff, Speaker of the House for the B.C.
 Legislative Assembly.